dschnare/mighty-mail/Readme.md

 ### Para

 The `Para` component represents a paragraph of content that gives more control over vertical spacing.
-These components can only be used within `ParagraphBlock` components.
+These components can only be used within `ParaBlock` components.

 **Example**